New media art

-New media art includes artworks designed and produced by means of electronic media technologies, comprising virtual art, computer graphics, computer animation, digital art, interactive art, sound art, Internet art, video games, robotics, 3D printing, and cyborg art.
-The term defines itself by the thereby created artwork, which differentiates itself from that deriving from conventional visual arts (i.e. architecture, painting, sculpture, etc.).
-New Media art has origins in the worlds of science, art, and performance.
+New media art includes artworks designed and produced by means of electronic media technologies.
+It comprises virtual art, computer graphics, computer animation, digital art, interactive art, sound art, Internet art, video games, robotics, 3D printing, immersive installation and cyborg art.
+The term defines itself by the thereby created artwork, which differentiates itself from that deriving from conventional visual arts such as architecture, painting or sculpture.

+New media art has origins in the worlds of science, art, and performance.
 Some common themes found in new media art include databases, political and social activism, Afrofuturism, feminism, and identity, a ubiquitous theme found throughout is the incorporation of new technology into the work.
 The emphasis on medium is a defining feature of much contemporary art and many art schools and major universities now offer majors in "New Genres" or "New Media" and a growing number of graduate programs have emerged internationally.

 New media art may involve degrees of interaction between artwork and observer or between the artist and the public, as is the case in performance art.
-Yet, as several theorists and curators have noted, such forms of interaction, social exchange, participation, and transformation do not distinguish new media art but rather serve as a common ground that has parallels in other strands of contemporary art practice.
+Several theorists and curators have noted that such forms of interaction do not distinguish new media art but rather serve as a common ground that has parallels in other strands of contemporary art practice.
 Such insights emphasize the forms of cultural practice that arise concurrently with emerging technological platforms, and question the focus on technological media per se.
-New Media art involves complex curation and preservation practices that make collecting, installing, and exhibiting the works harder than most other mediums.
+New media art involves complex curation and preservation practices that make collecting, installing, and exhibiting the works harder than most other mediums.
 Many cultural centers and museums have been established to cater to the advanced needs of new media art.